The only running back worth a first round pick in the 1990 NFL Draft turned out to be Emmitt Smith. At No. 17 overall.

 Maybe Thomas would’ve been better off with a different team.
-He entered the league at the same time as New York’s first-year head coach Bruce Coslet, who lasted just as long with the Jets as Thomas did before going on to finish with a paltry 47-77 record in the NFL over nine years.
-For the sake of being factual, it’s worth mentioning that Coslet never knew a season better than 8-8 while on the sideline with the Jets and Cincinnati Bengals.
+He entered the league at the same time as New York’s first-year head coach Bruce Coslet, who would last just as long with the Jets as Thomas did before going on to finish his NFL career with a worthless 47-77 record over nine years.
+It’s worth mentioning that Coslet never knew a season better than 8-8 while on the sideline with either the Jets or Cincinnati Bengals.

 Thomas rushed for just 2,009 yards (468 carries) and five touchdowns for the Jets from 1990-93.
 He carried the ball at least 15 times in a game only eight times during that stretch and rushed for 100 yards or more just two times.
-Career highlights include rushing 20 times for 100 yards in a loss to the New England Patriots in his fourth game, and then going for a career-high 125 yards on 27 carries against the Chicago Bears four games into his second year.
+Career highlights include 20 carries for 100 yards in a loss to the New England Patriots in his fourth career game, and then going for a career-high 125 yards on 27 carries against the Chicago Bears just four games into his second season.